 Essay 1.
 Define your short-term post-MBA career goals.
 How are your professional strengths, past experience, and personal attributes aligned with these goals?
 (300 word limit)

 Then go ahead and address the second part of the question explaining how your professional experiences and strengths are aligned with this short-term goal, Discuss how your professional experiences and the skills acquired have propelled you to your desired career path.
-While detailing your professional experience, make sure to focus on your specific professional strengths (quantitative skills, communication skills etc.) and personal attributes (cultural flexibility, perseverance, etc.).
-Then you can wrap up the essay with a comment on how the specific resources of Goizueta MBA program will help you achieve your post MBA aspirations.
+While detailing your professional experience, make sure to focus on your specific professional strengths (quantitative skills, communication skills, etc.) and personal attributes (cultural flexibility, perseverance, etc.).
+Then you can wrap up the essay with a comment on how the specific resources of the Goizueta MBA program will help you achieve your post-MBA aspirations.